loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/tenant-observability/README.md

 - the supported path uses Promtail plus Central HostPath Mapper for tenant log collection
-- the host Argo CD instance can manage add-ons inside imported tenant vClusters
+- the host Argo CD instance can manage add-ons inside imported tenant vCluster instances
-- multiple tenant vClusters on the same host cluster stay isolated because each vCluster has its own stack and local datasources
+- multiple tenant vCluster instances on the same host cluster stay isolated because each vCluster has its own stack and local datasources

 Promtail is the collector used for the supported path.